-One of the most attractive aspects of GWB is the visualisation features.
-I deal with a lot of people who are not familiar with a lot of chemical concepts – this is where moving pictures are so important.– Nick Steven, Rockwater Consulting, Namibia
+One of the most attractive aspects of GWB is the visualization features.
+I deal with a lot of people who are not familiar with a lot of chemical concepts—this is where moving pictures are so important.– Nick Steven, Rockwater Consulting, Namibia

 Click on the images below to watch short movies showing the results of reactive transport simulations traced using X2t, part of the GWB Professional release.
 The movies were created using the GWB program Xtplot with the "Save animation to image files" option checked in the Animate... dialog, then dragging the resulting image files into VSDC Free Video Editor.

-If you have the GWB software installed, click on the X2t icon underneath each image to launch the program and start tracing the simulations shown.
-Where data icons appear next to the X2t icon, save all of the files to your desktop, then double-click on the X2t file.
+If you have the GWB software installed, click on the X2t icon underneath each image to download the input files for tracing the simulations shown.
+Where data icons or appear next to the X2t icon, save all of the files to your desktop, then double-click on the X2t file.

 This movie shows the results of X2t simulations of the migration of inorganic Pb through an aquifer.
 The contaminant, taken in the simulation as non-reactive, leaks into the aquifer over a period of one month and is entrained in the flowing groundwater.

 In this video clip a dual porosity model accounts for diffusion into and out of stagnant zones in the aquifer.
 There are three simulations:

 Animations in this movie show a simulation of Pb2+ transport through a heterogeneous medium, accounting for contaminant attenuation by sorption to the aquifer solids.
 There is a series of three simulations:

 This clip follows a plume of benzene contamination as it moves through a heterogeneous aquifer and is degraded by the microbial community there.
 The simulations show:

 In the simulation three tanks leak water contaminated with heavy metals into an aquifer for 10 years.
 At that time, the leaks are controlled and an extraction well begins operation.